schmupu/ioBroker.sia/README.md

   Register account number.
 If you are using AES you have to enter a password (key).
 The key should be 16, 24 or 32 characters (byte) long.
   If the checkbox "AES password in Hex format" is active, the password length must be 32, 48 or 64 character (byte) long.
+  In the field ACK timeout, you define how old the message can be in sec.
+If you define 0 sec., no timeout validation will be done.
   ![sia_adapter2](admin/sia_adapter2.png)

 3. Configure your burglar system to send SIA messages